MonochromeCMS/Monochrome/README.md

 Monochrome requires (at least for now) a copy of this repository, [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) to run.

-Once those requirementes are fulfilled you need to setup your [.env](#Environment settings) and simply run `make install` and the different services will be launched.
+Once those requirements are fulfilled you need to set up your [.env](#environment-settings) and simply run `make install`, and the different services will be launched.

+## docker-compose files
+Four different "environments" are available:
+* `production` Includes PWA support, HTTPS (requires a domain name and to be the only web server on the machine), and optimisations, the one you most likely want. `make install compose_file=docker-compose.prod.yml`
+* `production-nginx` Same as production but without the HTTPS, in case you have other web servers and have a reverse proxy or want to handle the HTTPS yourself (ex. intranet). `make install compose_file=docker-compose.nginx.yml`
+* `development` Only use this one for development or a quick preview.
+Optimised for development, allows for hot reload and faster builds but skips optimisations: `make install`
+* `testing` Used to perform the tests, more info on [Testing](#testing)

 ## Environment settings
 Monochrome uses a `.env` file to take your settings,